dotnet/runtime/Documentation/design-docs/dllmap.md

 When mapping a function into another function, both the source and the target functions must take the same number of arguments of compatible type.
 Otherwise, the mapping will not work.

 This is a very basic scenario and it can be extended to different operating systems, libraries and entrypoints.
-It assumes that user does not implement any custom actions (handlers) but uses the default dllmap behavior.
+It assumes that user does not implement any custom actions (handlers) but uses the default Mono-like dllmap behavior.

 ## Design
 ### XML configuration file